What are the symptoms of COVID-19?

 You can also schedule in the community by going to the Tennessee Department of Health and Metro Health Department websites.

 Is Student Health still offering routine visits for other health care needs?

 Our COVID-19 patients are evaluated in a separate part of the clinic, so your safety is always our priority if you seek care at the Student Health Center.
 Routine appointments can be scheduled online through MHAV or by calling 615-322-2427.
 Some needs can be met with telemedicine visits---when scheduling on-line, please indicate in your appointment notes that you'd prefer telemedicine, and we will try to accommodate that request.
 Because licensing laws which govern telemedicine, your location may determine whether we can do your visit in that manner.

 I have a question about my On Campus asymptomatic test.

 Student Health is not involved in the VU asymptomatic testing program.
 Please visit the Return to Campus website or call the VU Return to campus helpline at 615-322-4357.

-Will the COVID-19 vaccine be required for school?
+Is the COVID-19 vaccine required by Vanderbilt University?

-If I had one dose of my Covid vaccine at home, can I get the 2nd one at VUMC?
+If I had my COVID-19 vaccines at home, can I get the booster at Student Health?

-If you have had one dose of Pfizer at home, you can schedule the 2nd one here at Student Health by calling 615-322-2427.
-If you had one dose of Moderna at home, then you can schedule the 2nd one at VUMC through your MHAV or by visiting https://www.vumc.org/coronavirus/GetVaccines.
+If you prefer Moderna or J&J vaccines for your primary series, then you can schedule at VUMC through your MHAV or by visiting https://www.vumc.org/coronavirus/GetVaccines.
 You can also find community providers for available vaccines at https://www.vaccines.gov/ or Tennessee Department of Health.